Kelso, Scottish Borders

-Kelso is a market town in the Scottish Borders area of Scotland.
+Kelso is a historic market town in the Scottish Borders area of Scotland.
 Within the boundaries of the historic county of Roxburghshire, it lies where the rivers Tweed and Teviot have their confluence.
-The town has a population of 5,639 according to the 2011 census and based on the 2010 definition of the locality.
+The town had a population of 7,023 in 2022.

 Kelso's main tourist attractions are the ruined Kelso Abbey and Floors Castle.
-The latter is a house designed by William Adam which was completed in 1726.
-The Kelso Bridge was designed by John Rennie, who later built London Bridge.
+The latter is a house designed by William Adam, which was completed in 1726.
+The Kelso Bridge was designed by John Rennie, who later built the Waterloo Bridge in London.